foxnewsnetwork/lazy_list/README.markdown

 but using that guy on a regular boring Array is kind of a waste as it doesn't make it lazy enough.
 Thus lazy_list for ruby.

+# IMPORTANT!!
+=
+Requires Ruby2.0 to work!

+Actually, that's not necessarily true.
+It requires Enurmerator::Lazy to work

 Examples
 =
 1. Generic FizzBuzz (where divisble by 3 -> fizz, divisble by 5 -> buzz, divisible by 15 -> fizzbuzz) example